Wood Frog

 Wood frog tadpoles prefer to eat algae and other plant material when available, but if such food sources become scarce, they will shift their diet to eggs and larvae of amphibians, including wood frog eggs and larvae.

-Wood frogs were successfully reintroduced into a fishless pond in St. Louis County in 1980 and have spread throughout the general area.
+Wood frogs were successfully reintroduced into a fishless pond in St. Louis County in 1980 and have spread throughout that area.
 Today, the wood frog appears to be naturally expanding its range in Missouri but remains a species of conservation concern due to loss of temporary, fishless wetlands, conversion of forested habitat, and isolated populations.

 Taxonomy: The true frog family (Ranidae) is the largest and most widespread family of frogs.
 It contains 365 species in 14 genera and probably originated in Africa.
 Representatives of this cosmopolitan family occur on every major land mass except New Zealand, Antarctica, most oceanic islands, the West Indies, and southern South America.
 The largest genus in the family in the New World (North and South America) is Lithobates (formerly Rana), with about 50 species.
 Missouri’s species, formerly in genus Rana, are all in genus Lithobates.
 As of taxonomic understandings in 2016, the Rana genus is considered restricted to the eastern hemisphere and western North America.
 In Missouri, the genus Lithobates is represented by eight species.